mmarod/splunk-operator/docs/IndexIngestionSeparation.md

 # IngestorCluster

-IngestorCluster is introduced for high‑throughput data ingestion into a durable message queue.
+IngestorCluster is introduced for high-throughput data ingestion into a durable message queue.
 Its Splunk pods are configured to receive events (outputs.conf) and publish them to a message queue.

 ## Spec